 - a.
-Towers should only be used in circumstances where no alternative building-mounted options are available. - b.
-Towers facilities should be designed to structurally accommodate the maximum number of foreseeable users. - c.
-Towers and antennas should be located as follows: - i. on properties owned or managed by the City of Somerville or the Somerville Housing Authority;
+Towers should only be used in circumstances where no alternative Building-mounted options are available. - Towers facilities should be designed to structurally accommodate the maximum number of foreseeable

+USErs.

-- ii. on properties located in the fabrication, commercial industry, or any mixed-use district; - d.
-When antennas for multiple service providers are located on a single site, the antennas should be co-located to reduce visual impact. - e.
-Antennas should be interior-mounted so that they are concealed from public view (e.g., inside church steeples, cupolas, bell-towers, or penthouses), or sidemounting onto existing structures in the least obtrusive location feasible, preferably with limited visibility from abutting streets. - f.
-Where existing antennas have been installed in stealth enclosures, new equipment should be installed in stealth enclosures designed to match those already on the site. - g.
+- c.
+Towers and Antennas should be located as follows: - i. on properties owned or managed by the City of Somerville or the Somerville Housing Authority; - ii. on properties located in the fabrication, commercial industry, or any mixed-use district; - d.
+When ANTENNAS for multiple service providers are located on a single SITE, the ANTENNAS should be colocated to reduce visual impact. - e.
+Antennas should be interior-mounted so that they are concealed from public view (e.g., inside church steeples, cupolas, bell-towers, or penthouses), or side-mounting onto existing structures in the least obtrusive location feasible, preferably with limited visibility from ABUTTING STREETS. - f.
+Where existing ANTENNAS have been installed in stealth enclosures, new equipment should be installed in stealth enclosures designed to match those already on the SITE. - g.
 Locations should be chosen with a sensitivity to the surrounding topography and predominant view corridors. - h.
 Antenna technology should be chosen to minimize the visual effect of "massing" panels on a rooftop. - i.
-To every extent possible, new co-located equipment should meet the same conditions applied to any original special permit authorizing the wireless communication tower or antenna on the site. - j.
+To every extent possible, new co-located equipment should meet the same conditions applied to any original special permit authorizing the wireless communication TOWER OF ANTENNA ON the SITE. - j.
 Existing on-site vegetation should be preserved to the maximum extent practical. - k.
 All network interconnections from the communications site should be via underground lines.